scientificlinux/python-rpmpatch/README.md

 # Python RPM AutoPatch

-This project was originaly developed by Scientific Linux Team
+This project was originaly developed by Scientific Linux Developers

 ## Overview
 Basically this is a toolset for doing automated customization of a given rpm.